-It’s important today to educate people about herpes facts and myths.
-Herpes is a misunderstood diagnosis, common and yet under-diagnosed.
-A massive 85% of those who have herpes simplex don’t know.
-This contributes to the silent spread of the virus, as do misconceptions about safe sex when it comes to HSV.
-Read on to learn herpes facts, myths, and statistics on many aspects of this STD — including for managing it.
+It’s crucial to know the herpes facts and myths.
+Herpes is misunderstood and common, yet under-diagnosed.
+A massive 85% of those who have herpes don’t know.
+This leads to the silent spread of the virus, as do myths about safe sex.
+See herpes facts, myths, and statistics all on this page — plus tips for treating it.

 Herpes Facts and Myths